Scott Lee Kimball: Terry Kimball

 Shortly thereafter, Karen Johnson, upset at not having heard from her husband, filed for divorce in the hope that would provoke him to respond to her.
-She called the Kimball home around Labor Day weekend to see where he was; Lori told her what Scott had told her about Terry running off to Mexico.
+She called the Kimball home around Labor Day weekend to see where he was.
+Lori told her what Scott had told her about Terry running off to Mexico.
 The divorce papers, sent to the Kimballs' home, were returned, and the divorce finalized the following year.

 In the weeks after Terry had disappeared, Terry's bank had noticed suspicious activity on his credit card, later traced to Scott.
-Scott also used his uncle's name to buy 21 head of cattle for almost $12,000 from a Brush ranch in November; the ranch complained to the state Department of Agriculture after Kimball failed to pay.
+Scott also used his uncle's name to buy 21 head of cattle for almost $12,000 from a Brush, Colorado ranch in November.
+The ranch complained to the state Department of Agriculture after Kimball failed to pay.
 Terry's bank likewise found that over $23,000 in bad checks had been drawn on his account over four months.
 They reported it to the FBI, but it is not known what action the bureau took, if any.

-A year after Terry Kimball disappeared, his brother Virgil, Scott's father, received an email from a "terrykimball@yahoo.com" address.
+A year after Terry Kimball disappeared, his brother Virgil, Scott's father, received a letter from address with email ID "terrykimball".
 Terry said he was enjoying himself in Mexico and was unlikely to return.
 There was no further contact with him.
+In 2009 his mummified body was discovered in a remote mountain pass near Vail, Colorado.